uniqueprimereality28-alt/CRM_UPR/voice-agent/README.md

 ## Setup steps

-### 1. Get a Plivo account
+### 1. Get a Twilio account
-- Sign up at [plivo.com](https://console.plivo.com), buy/rent a number (or use trial credit to test)
+- Sign up at [twilio.com](https://www.twilio.com/try-twilio) — **no credit card required**
+- Get a Twilio phone number (free trial numbers are provided/purchasable with trial credit)
+- In the console, add your test target (e.g. your boss's number) as a **Verified Caller ID** — Twilio calls/texts it an OTP to confirm.
+Trial accounts can only call verified numbers.
-- Grab your **Auth ID** and **Auth Token** from the console
+- Grab your **Account SID** and **Auth Token** from the console dashboard
-- For production calling in India you'll need DLT registration — Plivo's support can guide this; for testing, trial credit works without it.
+- For production calling in India to *unverified* leads, you'll need to upgrade to a paid account and (for compliance) register with DLT — this only matters once you go live, not for the demo.

 ### 2. Get a free Groq API key (the LLM brain)
 - [console.groq.com/keys](https://console.groq.com/keys) — free, no card required